-We have a duty of care to all children and will protect and support children who have displayed harmful sexual behaviour.
+We will also protect and support children who have displayed harmful sexual behaviour.
 We will do this through considering a child's needs, any risks to their safety and what multi-agency responses are needed to support them and their family.

 Some children may not realise they have behaved abusively.
-We will not use language that may make them feel judged or criminalised and ensure that any intervention will be at the least intrusive level required to effectively address the behaviour.
+We aim to avoid language that may make feel judged or criminalised and to ensure that any intervention will effectively address the behaviour at the appropriate level of need.

 We will carefully consider when to inform an alleged perpetrator(s) about a report of harmful sexual behaviour made against them.
-Where a request for support is going to be made to Children's Social Care or the police, then, as a general principle, our Designated Safeguarding Lead will speak to those agencies to discuss next steps, including how the alleged perpetrator(s) will be informed of the allegations.
+Where contact with Children's Social Care and/or the police is required, our Designated Safeguarding Leads will speak to those agencies to discuss next steps, including when and how the alleged perpetrator(s) will be informed of the allegations.
 This will not prevent the trust from taking immediate action to safeguard children, where required.